surgems/ec-events/content/collections/thrill-rides/speed-buzz.md

           -
             type: text
             text: 'The ride appeared at Ocen Beach Pleasure Park in South Shields during the 2021 season.'
     type: additional_info
     enabled: true
+  -
+    title: 'Important Information'
+    content:
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'This ride exerts a lot of force.
+So it is not suitable for people with back or neck problems, heart conditions, pregnant people or anyone who has recently undergone surgery.'
+    type: additional_info
+    enabled: true
 ---